todo-app-practice/monolith/README.md

 - The account is not active until the email is verified
 - Verification tokens expire after 24 hours
 - Users can verify their email by clicking the link in the email or visiting `/verify-email?token=<token>`
+- Users have to verify their email every time they update it

 ### Mailpit Integration
 The application uses Mailpit for email testing in development: